grycap/ec3/doc/source/faq.rst

 Currently, EC3 supports `OpenNebula`_, `Amazon EC2`_, `OpenStack`_, `OCCI`_, `LibCloud`_, `Docker`_, `Microsoft Azure`_, `Google Cloud Engine`_ and `LibVirt`_.
 All providers and interfaces are supported by the `CLI`_ interface.
-However, from the `EC3aaS`_ interface, only support for Amazon EC2, Openstack and OpenNebula is provided.
+However, from the `EC3aaS`_ interface, only support for Amazon EC2, Openstack, OpenNebula and `EGI FedCloud`_ is provided.
 More providers will be added soon.

 **What Local Resource Management Systems (LRMS) are supported by EC3?**